kahlil/kahlillechelt.com/content/about.md

 ---
 title: 'Hi, my name is Kahlil Lechelt'
+description: A blog on software by Kahlil Lechelt.
 ---

 I am a JavaScript developer located close to Karlsruhe, Germany.
 I am currently working at LogMeIn in Karlsruhe as an Engineering Manager for GoToMeeting.